Russia downs drones close to Moscow and near Ukrainian border | Law-Order

 Russia downs drones close to Moscow and near Ukrainian border

-In the Belgorod region bordering Ukraine, governor Vyacheslav Gladkov said air defences shot down a drone near the village of Kupino, with no reported damage or casualties.
-But he said four people were wounded by Ukrainian shelling of another village, Urazovo.
+Russia reported a series of drone attacks on its territory on Saturday that killed at least one in a region bordering Ukraine and again forced the temporary closure of three major airports serving the capital Moscow.
+Moscow Mayor Sergei Sobyanin said air defence systems brought down a Ukraine-launched drone over the Istra district of the Moscow region, some 50 km (30 miles) west of the Kremlin.

-Russia on Saturday reported a new drone attack on Moscow overnight, which again forced the temporary closure of three major airports serving the capital, and two others in southern regions bordering Ukraine.
-Moscow Mayor Sergei Sobyanin said that a drone was brought down by air defence systems over the Istra district of the Moscow region.
-The district is some 50 km (31 miles) west of the Kremlin.
+Russia reported a series of drone attacks on its territory on Saturday that killed at least one in a region bordering Ukraine and again forced the temporary closure of three major airports serving the capital Moscow.

+Moscow Mayor Sergei Sobyanin said air defence systems brought down a Ukraine-launched drone over the Istra district of the Moscow region, some 50 km (30 miles) west of the Kremlin.
 Moscow's Sheremetyevo, Domodedovo and Vnukovo airports suspended flights for couple of hours, TASS news agency said.
-The defence ministry said that at about 9:45 pm Moscow time (2100 GMT) its air defences shot down an unmanned aerial vehicle over the region of Bryansk bordering Ukraine.

-Regional governor Alexander Bogomaz said the aircraft-type drone landed in a field in Trubchevsk region.
-He said Ukraine also shelled the village of Kirillovka near the border, damaging four homes.
-He reported no casualties in either incident.
-In the Belgorod region bordering Ukraine, governor Vyacheslav Gladkov said air defences shot down a drone near the village of Kupino, with no reported damage or casualties.
+Russian air forces shot down a Ukraine-launched drone on Saturday evening over the Bryansk region, which borders Ukraine in Russia's west, the defence ministry said.
+Bryansk regional Governor Alexander Bogomaz said Ukraine's forces had shelled the village of Kirillovka near the border, damaging four homes.
+He reported no casualties in either incident in a Telegram post.

-But he said four people were wounded by Ukrainian shelling of another village, Urazovo.
-He posted photos showing damage to buildings, one with its roof smashed in.
-Ukraine did not immediately comment and almost never publicly claims responsibility for attacks inside Russia, which invaded it just over 18 months ago.
+Reuters could not independently verify the reports.
+There was no comment from Ukraine on the reported attacks.
+Kyiv seldom publicly claims responsibility for attacks inside Russia, which invaded it just over 18 months ago.

-Cross-border shelling and drone attacks in southern Russia have been a frequent occurrence for many months, but drones aimed at Moscow are a more recent phenomenon.
+Cross-border shelling and drone attacks in southern Russia have occurred frequently for many months, but drones aimed at Moscow are a more recent phenomenon.
 Two were fired at the Kremlin in early May.
 Since then, a business district of the capital has been hit several times and other parts of the city and wider region have also been targeted.

-While they have not caused deaths or serious damage in the capital, they have brought the war closer to home for Muscovites, undermining the Kremlin narrative that its "special military operation" in Ukraine is proceeding according to plan.
+While they have not caused deaths or serious damage in the capital, the drone attacks have brought the war home for Muscovites, undermining the Kremlin narrative that its "special military operation" in Ukraine is proceeding according to plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)